A metric boundary theory for Carnot groups: Horofunction boundaries of higher Heisenberg groups

-The spherical shell of ceiling seam blow-up points $S^1 \times I$, therefore, has its boundary circles identified (with a rotation), giving us a torus of functions in the boundary.
+The spherical shell (i.e., annulus) of ceiling seam blow-up points $S^1 \times I$, therefore, has its boundary circles identified (with a rotation), giving us a torus of functions in the boundary.
 The floor blow-up functions contribute another torus, also attached to the disk $\Phi$ along its boundary, as in Figure~\ref{fig:degenerate}.
+This results in a horofunction boundary whose topological type is different from what was described in Theorem B and shown in Figure~\ref{fig:button}.